Microchip-MPLAB-Harmony/crypto/readme.md

  - [Microchip MPLAB Harmony Pages](https://microchip-mplab-harmony.github.io/)

 This repository contains the crypto module for the MPLAB® Harmony 3 Embedded Software Development Framework.
-The core module components provide drivers and services with simple to use abstractions of peripherals and shared resources on Microchip 32-bit SAM and PIC devices on which MPLAB Harmony applications and middleware are based.
-Drivers and services may also provide advanced capabilities like buffer queuing and peripheral sharing.
-Refer to the following links for release notes, training materials, and interface reference information.
+The crypto module contains the Harmony 3 API for cryptography, the Microchip 32-bit SAM drivers for hardware cryptographic acceleration, and the deltas/patch for the wolfCrypt/wolfSSL library to use the hardware accelerators.

+**Note:** Microchip Technology Inc. and wolfSSL Inc. have entered a ten year agreement in 2019 to allow the use of wolfCrypt (excluding FIPS) inside of MPLAB Harmony 3 projects.

  - [Release Notes](./release_notes.md)
  - [MPLAB Harmony 3 Crypto Wiki](https://github.com/Microchip-MPLAB-Harmony/crypto/wiki)
  - [MPLAB Harmony 3 Crypto API Help](https://microchip-mplab-harmony.github.io/crypto)